Ahmeddammarr/trello-clone-ts/README.md

 >This project for practicing full-stack typescript

-Building Trello clone with React,React Native, Graphql and Typescript and Typescript
+Building Trello clone with React,React Native, Graphql and Typescript

 ## Status: Start up